Should You Use ChatGPT for Content Marketing?

 Sounds great, right?
 Maybe not.

-Topics: Brand Management Marketing Trends Brand Integrity Inbound Marketing Content
+Topics: Brand Management Inbound Marketing Trends AI

-Learning from the Sherwin-Williams Debacle
+BRANDING: Learning from the Sherwin-Williams Debacle

 A colleague of mine has been living in his basement Airbnb rental for almost four months as he renovates the rest of his home.
 As is typical these days, every part of the project took longer than expected with the contractor running into delays getting materials and problems finding subcontractors to do the work.
 Finally in the home stretch, he and his wife gave the contractor an exact shade of Sherwin-Williams paint that they wanted used on the walls.
 This is not their first home renovation, and as such, they are picky about their paint.
 Previous experiences, both good and bad, have made them die-hard Sherwin-Williams brand loyalists.